watson-intu/self-sdk/docs/workshops-devcon/2/lab-docs/workshop_2.md

   2. Click the **Service Credentials** tab.
   3. Click **View Credentials** in the row for the new service instance.
   4. Copy the values of the `password` and `username` parameters and paste them in your text file.
-5. Intu to use your Conversation service instance.
+5. Configure Intu to use your Conversation service instance.
   1. Return to the Watson Intu Gatewa and login.
   2. Under **MANAGE** on the left hand navigation bar click on **Services**
   3. To the right of "Filter By:" select your Orgnaization and Group